ekirving/qpbrute/README.md

 ```

 The full list of Python modules installed in the project environment can be
-found in the `requirement.txt` file.
+found in the `requirements.txt` file.

 ### R